USCIS Biometrics Appointment Guide | Next Steps

 How To Reschedule A Biometrics Appointment

-To reschedule your appointment, you must call the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833) and request your originally scheduled appointment.
+You can reschedule your biometrics appointment through your USCIS online account, or call the USCIS Contact Center at 800-375-5283 (TTY 800-767-1833).
 In addition, you must demonstrate good cause to satisfy the rescheduling requirements.
-You will only be able to reschedule your appointment within 30 days of your original one.
+You must reschedule your appointment at least 12 hours before your scheduled appointment time.

-It is possible to request a mobile biometrics appointment if you cannot attend ASC for an in-person visit.
-You can only qualify for this if you have a serious medical condition.
+It is possible to request an accommodation for your biometrics appointment if you cannot attend an in-person visit.
+You can only qualify for this if you have a disability.
 You must follow the instructions on your notice regarding the people with disabilities section.

 Biometrics Appointment For Families